Fuuzetsu/yon-chan/README.md

 process.
 Currently the client itself depends on the `dash` library so make sure you have it in your load-path.

-`./run-tests.sh` runs feature tests (i.e. the tests that ensure we get the behaviour we want) and `./run-unit-tests.sh` runs unit tests (tests that ensure smaller functions do what we want to their inputs).
+`make cukes` runs feature tests (i.e. the tests that ensure we get the behaviour we want) and `make unit-tests` runs unit tests (tests that ensure smaller functions do what we want to their inputs).
-You can run both with `./run-travis-ci.sh`.
+You can simply run `make` to run both unit tests and feature tests.

 You can also install the Ruby `watchr` gem and run `watchr watch-tests.watchr` to have all these ran every time you make a change to the files.

 License
 -------